pqpq/shower_controller/README.md

 5-pin DIN “dongle” to enable override (always on, program times).
 This is just a fancy wiring jumble earthing an LED, and pulling an IO line low.
 Can also earth low side of +/- buttons so they just don’t work when dongle is out.

 Glue buzzer to back of front panel - panel will be sound board.
-Use PWM 50%, change frequency, to drive it?
+Use Arduino PWM channel, on 50% duty cycle, change frequency, to drive it?

 Tune hall sensor so when shower is on but cold (i.e. heater isn’t drawing lots of amps), don’t trigger timer, so shower can be used for washing out etc.